imjoseangel/sandbox/doc/automation.md

 ### The fourth stage - Realizing there is a long way to go

-With Continuous Integration the process changes dramatically.
-The teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible* or *Chef* among others.
-Using a tool like *Terraform* doesn't mean that the team will improve their process.
+With Continuous Integration, the process changes dramatically.
+The teams start to look for new automation techniques and think about changing their scripts for standard tools like *Terraform*, *Pulumi*, *Ansible*, or *Chef* among others.
+Using a tool like *Terraform* doesn't mean that the team will improve its process.
 Compared with using Bash, the *Terraform* code is just another script launched from the local machine.

-**Speed** is becoming an important asset and, the referred external tools help to achive it.
+**Speed** is becoming an important asset and, the referred external tools help to achieve it.
 Most of these tools are prepared to run different jobs in parallel.

-**Security** is key and with standard tools it is possible to do **Static Security Analysis** before running the deployments.
+**Security** is key and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.

 **Refactoring** is a new word and it becomes part of the process.
 The team knows that is time to review and learn.